 The First Architectural Graduate in the United States - Nathan Ricker

 Ricker's capabilities were recognized early in his career as a student at Illinois.
 Following graduation and a six-month tour of Europe, Ricker became the newly established program’s only instructor and head of the Department of Architecture.
 Ricker's travels abroad influenced the architecture curriculum at Illinois and his work throughout his career.
 Under Ricker, the architecture curriculum at Illinois followed a German polytechnic method, diametrically opposed to the more popular French system being taught in Paris at the Ecole des Beaux Arts, a system followed at MIT and the majority of new American architecture schools created around that time.
 From its inception, the Illinois program stressed the substance of architecture, teaching principles in relation to applied building and design practices rather than focusing primarily on the avant garde style.
 For a dozen years Ricker continued to teach all courses in architecture, producing his own texts when those available proved unsuitable.
 Ricker's Elementary Graphical Statics and Construction of Trussed Roofs (1885) was the first book published by any member of the University of Illinois faculty.
-Ricker also served as University Architect, completing five major campus buildings including the Chemistry Building in 1878 (now Harker Hall), the Library Building, Altgeld Hall (now the Mathematics Library), as well as numerous smaller projects.
+Ricker also served as University Architect, completing five major campus buildings including the Chemistry Building in 1878 (now Harker Hall), and the Library Building (now Altgeld Hall), as well as numerous smaller projects.

 In 1890, Ricker introduced a four-year curriculum in architectural engineering, the first such curriculum in the country.
 Ricker firmly believed that research was essential to the education of an architect.
 In 1903, Ricker helped establish the first engineering experiment station associated with an educational institution to further the research efforts of the faculty in engineering and architecture.
 Establishing an adequate library was also a pursuit of Ricker throughout his academic career.